Soil matrix: Organic colloids

 Humus is one of the two final stages of decomposition of organic matter.
-It remains in the soil as the organic component of the soil matrix while the other stage, carbon dioxide, is freely liberated in the atmosphere or reacts with calcium to form the soluble calcium bicarbonate.
+It remains in the soil as the organic component of the soil matrix while the other stage, carbon dioxide, issuing from the mineralization of carbonaceous compounds, is freely liberated in the atmosphere or reacts with calcium to form the soluble calcium bicarbonate or precipitates as calcium carbonate according to pH.
 While humus may linger for a thousand years, on the larger scale of the age of the mineral soil components, it is temporary, being finally released as CO_{2}.
 It is composed of the very stable lignins (30%) and complex sugars (polyuronides, 30%), proteins (30%), waxes, and fats that are resistant to breakdown by microbes and can form complexes with metals, facilitating their downward migration (podzolization).
 However, although originating for its main part from dead plant organs (wood, bark, foliage, roots), a large part of humus comes from organic compounds excreted by soil organisms (roots, microbes, animals) and from their decomposition upon death.
-Its chemical assay is 60% carbon, 5% nitrogen, some oxygen and the remainder hydrogen, sulfur, and phosphorus.
+Its chemical assay is 60% carbon, 2% nitrogen, some oxygen and the remainder hydrogen, sulfur, calcium, potassium, magnesium and phosphorus.
 On a dry weight basis, the CEC of humus is many times greater than that of clay.

 Humus plays a major role in the regulation of atmospheric carbon, through carbon sequestration in the soil profile, more especially in deeper horizons with reduced biological activity.
 Stocking and destocking of soil carbon are under strong climate influence.
 They are normally balanced through an equilibrium between production and mineralization of organic matter, but the balance is in favour of destocking under present-day climate warming, and more especially in permafrost.